gohurali/Financial-Market-Prediction/README.md

 ![App](images/2019_8_23_application_desktop.gif "AppDemo")

 Here's a demo of the application, for the purposes of the demo, we demo a lightly trained model.
+In the near future we will be completing the APK for Android so the application can be used via AndroidOS.

 ### Helpful Links